Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 Following such an error-prone process in a production environment is not realistic.

-Many teams think CI/CD pipelines will elegantly solve these Terraform limitations.
+Many teams think CI/CD pipelines will elegantly solve these OpenTofu/Terraform limitations.
 I don’t believe it, and I’ll explain you why.

 You still need custom scripts to handle orchestration logic.
 CI/CD just moves the complexity into your YAML pipeline: